- Support in your community

 The whole household should isolate immediately and arrange a test for anyone with symptoms by calling 119 or going to https://www.nhs.uk/conditions/coronavirus-covid-19/

 If the test result for your child is positive inform the school immediately.
-Your child must continue to self-isolate for at least 10 days from when their symptoms started.
-They can return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
-The 10-day period starts from the day when they first became ill.
+Your child must continue to self-isolate for at least 10 days from when their symptoms started, with this day being Day 0.
+They can return to school at the end of the 10 day isolation period, only if they do not have symptoms other than cough or loss of sense of smell/taste.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.
-However, they could have another virus such as cold or flu in which case its still best to avoid contact with other people until they are better
+However, they could have another virus such as cold or flu in which case it's still best to avoid contact with other people until they are better.

-The rest of your household should self- isolate for 14 days from when your child's symptoms started
+The rest of your household should self- isolate for 10 days from when your child's symptoms started, with that day being Day 0.

-If a member of your household has symptoms and tests positive your child must self-isolate for 14 days from the day the household members symptoms started.
-They will not be able to attend school until the end of the 14 days and should only return to school if they are/ have remained well
+If a member of your household has symptoms and tests positive your child must self-isolate for 10 days from the day the household members symptoms started.
+They will not be able to attend school until the end of the 10 days and should only return to school if they are / have remained well and do not have a temperature.

 What you can do to help if your child is worried about going back to school